 For example, if project 1 is more favorable at a discount rate lower than the crossover rate, project 2 becomes viable once the cost of capital exceeds the crossover rate.

-A crucial factor in computing for the crossover rate is the net present value (NPV), which is obtained by calculating the present value (PV) of a project’s total costs and revenues and discounting it to align future cash flows.
+A crucial factor in computing the crossover rate is the net present value (NPV), which is obtained by calculating the present value (PV) of a project’s total costs and revenues and discounting it to align future cash flows.
 Many companies use net present value profiles or graphs to help them make decisions.

 Another important factor in calculating the crossover rate is the internal rate of return (IRR), also called rate of return (ROR) or discounted cash-flow rate of return (DCFROR).
 The IRR is the discount rate when certain cash flows have an NPV of exactly zero.
 The IRR is often used as a profitability metric, and a higher IRR indicates greater growth potential for a project.